 - The Swarm: His most powerful spell in the Orc bonus campaign of Warcraft III : The Frozen Throne.
 He's got this instead of the standard Shadow Hunter Hero spell "Big Bad Voodoo" (which grants immortality to nearby units).

-- Throwing Your Sword Always Works: His main attack in Wc 3 was to throw his glaive.
+- Throwing Your Sword Always Works: His main attack in Warcraft III was to throw his glaive.

 A young Troll Shaman who fights at the Siege of Lordaeron.
 His father, named Hekazi, fought alongside High Overlord Saurfang during the Third War.
 Although he shows promise in the Shamanistic arts, this young troll is but a boy, and the Siege of Lordaeron is the first battle he's actually participated in.